Elements of p-block, General properties of group 5A elements (group 15)

 Different number of molecules atoms of each element

-- Nitrogen: The molecule contains two atoms, Symbol of molecule is N2.
+- Nitrogen: The molecule contains two atoms, Symbol of the molecule is N2.

-- Phosphorus: its vapour has molecule which contain four atoms, Symbol of molecule is P4.
+- Phosphorus: its vapour has a molecule which contains four atoms, Symbol of the molecule is P4.

-- Antimony: its vapour has molecule which contain four atoms, Symbol of molecule is As4.
+- Antimony: its vapour has a molecule which contains four atoms, Symbol of the molecule is As4.

-- Arsenic: its vapour has molecule which contain four atoms, Symbol of molecule is Sb4.
+- Arsenic: its vapour has a molecule which contains four atoms, Symbol of the molecule is Sb4.

-- Bismuth: It forms a metallic crystal lattice & its vapor consists of diatomic molecules, Symbol of molecule is Bi2.
+- Bismuth: It forms a metallic crystal lattice & its vapor consists of diatomic molecules, Symbol of the molecule is Bi2.

 Several oxidation numbers